cdejuana/webcrawler/readme.md

 Once you have all the data, to execute the files with the graphics you must:

 1. Enter into graph folder
-1. In graph_red_cards.ipynb -> you can see the red cards graph of all teams.
+2. In UEFA_Graphs.ipynb -> you can see three graphs showing:
+	1. The red cards graph of all teams.
-2. In graph_yellow_cards.ipynb -> you can see the yellow cards graph of all teams.
+	2. The yellow cards graph of all teams.
-3. In bargraph_best_teams.ipynb -> you can see the 10 teams that have scored the most goals.
+	3. The 10 teams that have scored the most goals.

+3. In he same folder you can find also 3 Jupyter notebooks with the three individual graphs:
+	1. graph_red_cards.ipynb
+	2. graph_yellow_cards.ipynb
+	3. bargraph_best_teams.ipynb

 ____